aquilesC/aquiles.me/content/scipreneurs/Scipreneur Playbook/5 - Funding.md

 - **Hybrid Approaches:** Combining grant funding, early sales, and investment can allow scipreneurs to maintain ownership while accelerating growth.
 - **Leveraging Early Success to Secure Investment:** A strong combination of early sales and grant funding often positions startups favorably for larger investment rounds, as investors see traction and de-risking of the business.

+### **Conclusion**

+Scipreneurs have access to a wide range of funding options, but it’s important to use them strategically.
+Grants and early sales allow startups to build momentum while maintaining control, while judicious use of investor money can accelerate growth and build long-term success.
+Proper financial management, including fair compensation for founders and strategic reinvestment, will help sustain the venture through its critical early stages.